sallywei2/KGRecommender/README.md

 ## Run Locally On Sample Data

-Start Neo4j Desktop
+Start Neo4j Desktop.
-Start the database engine.
+Start the default Neo4j database.

-In a console, navigate to the top level of the code and run
+In a console, navigate to the KGRecommender folder and run

 	jupyter notebook